12 Vital Email Engagement Metrics To Track ROI

 What To Do About It

-Use heat maps to see where people tend to browse more and optimize your emails with clearer CTAs and streamlined messaging.
+Use heat maps to see where people tend to browse more.
+Optimize those emails with clearer call to action and streamlined messaging.

 Email Engagement Metric